Minnesota Perinatal Hepatitis B Prevention Program

 Download PDF version formatted for print:

-Perinatal transmission of the hepatitis B virus (HBV) from mother to infant at birth is very efficient.
-The risk of infection may be as high as 70-90%.
-The HBV virus is transmitted by blood exposures.
-Up to 90% of perinatally infected babies who are not treated will develop a chronic hepatitis B infection.
-An estimated 15-25% of these individuals will ultimately die of liver failure secondary to chronic hepatitis, liver cirrhosis, or primary liver cancer.
-Treatment initiated within 12 hours after birth is up to 90% effective at preventing this serious infection.
+Perinatal transmission of the hepatitis B virus (HBV) from mother to child at birth is very efficient.
+The risk of infection can be as high as 70-90 percent.
+The hepatitis B virus is transmitted by blood exposures.
+Up to 90 percent of perinatally infected babies will develop a chronic hepatitis B infection.
+An estimated 15-25 percent of these individuals will ultimately die of liver failure secondary to chronic hepatitis, liver cirrhosis, or primary liver cancer.
+Treatment initiated within 12 hours after birth, followed by completion of the 3-dose vaccine series, is up to 95 percent effective at preventing this serious infection.

-Approximately 100,000 new hepatitis B cases are diagnosed in the U.S. each year.
-One third of the chronic infections are acquired perinatally or in early childhood through close household contact.
-The disease is largely preventable through treatment of infants born to infected mothers, as well as vaccination of individuals at risk for infection.
+Approximately 20,000 new hepatitis B cases are diagnosed in the U.S. each year.
+Before routine hepatitis B vaccination programs, an estimated 30-40 percent of chronic infections were believed to have been acquired from perinatal or early childhood transmission.
+The disease is largely preventable through treatment of infants born to infected mothers, routine childhood immunization, as well as vaccination of individuals at risk for infection.

 Since 1988, the Centers for Disease Control’s Immunization Practices Advisory Committee (ACIP) has recommended that all pregnant women be screened for hepatitis B infection.
 Testing should be performed with each pregnancy, regardless of patient history or previous testing results.
 The cost effectiveness of universal hepatitis B screening of pregnant women compares with other prenatal and neonatal screening programs (including hypothyroidism and phenylketonuria).

 The Minnesota Department of Health (MDH) implemented a perinatal hepatitis B prevention program in 1990.
-The goal of the MDH Perinatal Hepatitis B Prevention Program is to identify and treat infants born to HBV-infected mothers in an effort to prevent perinatally acquired infection.
+Our goal is to identify and treat infants born to hepatitis B-positive women in an effort to prevent perinatally acquired infection.
 The benefits of this cost-effective strategy are:

 - preventing potential long-term health consequences for the child, and